On Chord Dynamics and Complexity Growth in Double-Scaled SYK: Bulk Manifestation in Semi-Classical Regimes

 We start with the calculation of the time-ordered four-point correlator \eqref{eq:integral-4pt} by evaluating both the saddle-point value around center of energy spectrum and one-loop corrections of fluctuations around it.
 The latter result is reminiscent of the leading \(1/N\) correction to the connected part of the correlation function in large $p$ SYK at infinite temperature, providing an explicit demonstration of the slowdown in decay noted in last section.

-Next, we consider the growth of Krylov operator complexity $\mathcal{K}^\Delta (t)$ for a single chord operator in the semi-classical limit.
+Next, we consider the growth of total chord number $N_{\Delta}(t)$ in presence of a single chord operator in the semi-classical limit.
 Our findings indicate that this behavior aligns with the two-sided renormalized length in JT gravity with $SL(2,\mathbb{R})$ matter fields \cite{Harlow:2021dfp}.
-At late times, the operator complexity exhibits linear growth, consistent with previous results in \cite{Rabinovici:2023yex}.
+At late times, it exhibits linear growth, consistent with previous results in \cite{Rabinovici:2023yex}.
 In the early-time regime, $t < (\lambda J)^{-1}$, however, we observe exponential growth, deviating from the quadratic time-dependence seen in the initial growth of state complexity of $|\Omega(t)\rangle$, as discovered in \cite{Rabinovici:2023yex}.